zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_0_ROUTES_0_SERVICEURL=/
 ```

-The Zowe configuration transforms the configuration in the zowe.yaml file into the environment variables that are shown above.
+This Zowe configuration transforms the zowe.yaml configuration file into the environment variables that are shown above.

 ### Validate successful configuration